-- Hypertension is responsible for approximately 75% of all cases of primary ICH. - Cerebral amyloid angiopathy, a disease of small blood vessels in the brain with deposits of amyloid protein which may lead to stroke, brain hemorrhage or dementia, is also a common cause. - Hemorrhage from the use of fibrinolytics and anticoagulants makes up approximately 10% of all ICH (Manno et al., 2005). - Drug abuse may cause sudden and severe elevations in blood pressure resulting in ICH.
+- Hypertension is responsible for approximately 75% of all cases of primary ICH.
+In patients with symptomatic ICH who are hypertensive (>185/110 mmHg) blood pressure should be lowered. - Cerebral amyloid angiopathy, a disease of small blood vessels in the brain with deposits of amyloid protein which may lead to stroke, brain hemorrhage or dementia, is also a common cause. - Hemorrhage from the use of fibrinolytics and anticoagulants makes up approximately 10% of all ICH (Manno et al., 2005).